 - Adam Pottle is a Saskatoon writer whose work focuses on the dynamic aspects of deafness and disability.
 His first novel, Mantis Dreams: The Journal of Dr. Dexter Ripley, was published in 2013 by Caitlin Press and won the 2014 Saskatoon Book Award.
 A fictional journal written by a caustic English professor, Mantis Dreams explores both the physical reality and philosophical possibilities of disability.
 For Dexter Ripley, disability is "a solution to absurdity."

 Pottle's first book, a collection of poems entitled Beautiful Mutants, was published in 2011 through Caitlin Press.
 The book was subsequently shortlisted for two Saskatchewan Book Awards: the First Book Award and the Anne Szumigalski Award for Poetry.
-It was also longlisted for the ReLit Prize and shortlisted for the Milton-Acorn People's Poetry Award.
+It was also shortlisted for the Acorn-Plantos People's Poetry Award and longlisted for the ReLit Prize.

 Pottle is a PhD student in the English department at the University of Saskatchewan.
 His dissertation explores how disability has been portrayed in Canadian novels published since 1982.